What is a Facelift?

 You may be hearing a lot about regenerative fat grafting or the term stem cell facelift.
 We don't particularly like the marketing term 'stem cell facelift,' but the truth is that your own fat does contain a population of adipose stem cells.
 This has been known since 2001, when the first isolation of stem cells from adipose tissue was performed by a team from University of Pittsburgh.

-Adipose Stem Cells (ASC's) do have regenerative tissue capabilities and they are the New Frontier of Plastic Surgery.
+Adipose Stem Cells (ASCs) do have regenerative tissue capabilities and they are the New Frontier of plastic surgery.
 This is not a myth.
 Thousands of scientific publications have researched this topic over the past decade.
-Currently there are scores of FDA approved Clinical Trials using Adipose Stem Cells as a regenerative mechanism to heal tissue and inflammation.
-It is a fact that Adipose Stem Cells function to provide more blood supply to affected areas, by virtue of the fact that they act as pericytes to increase the density of blood vessels.
+It is a fact that adipose stem cells function to provide more blood supply to affected areas, by virtue of the fact that they act as pericytes to increase the density of blood vessels in the tissue.

 When the procedure is performed correctly, regenerative fat grafting can provide a new source of blood supply for your existing tissue and skin.
 Thus, the fat not only adds volume to your face, but it also has these natural regenerative properties to help make your face look more youthful.
 Those stem cells explain why the skin of the face looks so much better after fat transfer.
 Learn more about regenerative fat grafting.